Chase Savings Account Review 2023

 Some savings accounts offer tiered rates based on your balance.
 This account, however, offers one flat rate on all balances.

-To put the APY in perspective, the national average rate for savings accounts is 0.09%.
-So, the interest you could earn with this savings account lags behind the average, but that’s not necessarily unusual.
+The interest you could earn with this savings account lags behind the national average, but that’s not necessarily unusual.

 It is possible to find online savings accounts that earn a higher interest rate.
 Ally, for instance, is one of the banks that consistently offers one of the top rates for online savings accounts.

 The trade-off is that you don’t have a branch you can visit.
 That might not matter, however, if you already do most of your money management online.